tmoss4/bahamas-nonprofits/index.md

 To this end, we direct our resources into two principal areas:
 Increasing the availability of higher education and technical training for Bahamians Supporting local non-profit groups through financial contributions and volunteer initiatives.

+[Project Read Bahamas][51] - The purpose of Project Read Bahamas is to enable individuals to acquire the listening, speaking and reading skills they need to solve the problems they encounter in daily life: to take full advantage of opportunities in their environment and to participate fully in the positive transformation of their Society.

 [Yes to Education][30] - The Yes to Education Foundation is a not-for-profit organization committed to improving educational outcomes for all students in The Bahamas by focusing on high impact professional development opportunities for teachers, and quality enrichment opportunities for students.